HoTT/Coq-HoTT/Coq/IT/_README_.txt

 5) The folder "w_is_hinitial" contains the proof that weak W-types arise as h-initial algebras for polynomial functors.
 The proof is structured as follows:
          i)   First we introduce the notion of polynomial functors and prove a number of useful lemmas.
 This is done in the file "polynomial_functors.v". ii)  We show the main result, i.e. that the dependent rules for W are equivalent to the assertion that there exists a homotopy-initial algebra for the associated polynomial functor.
 This is done in the files "w_implies_hinitial.v" and "hinitial_implies_w.v".

 6) The file "nat_as_w_type.v" in the folder "nat_as_w_type" formalizes the proof that weak natural numbers are encodable as weak W-types in the presence of the types Zero, One, and (a type-level version of) Two.

-7) The file "o2_as_w_type.v" in the folder "o2_as_w_type" formalizes the proof that the second number class is encodable as a weak W-type in the presence of the types Zero, One, Two, and (a type-level version of) Three.
+7) The file "o2_as_w_type.v" in the folder "nat_as_w_type" formalizes the proof that the second number class is encodable as a weak W-type in the presence of the types Zero, One, Two, and (a type-level version of) Three.

 Order of compilation:

 1) univalent_foundations:
          1.1) Generalities/uuu.v
 	 2.1) Generalities/uu0.v
 2) identity/identity.v
 3) inductive_types/*.v
 4) two_is_hinitial:
          4.1) two_simp.v, two_algebras.v
 	 4.2) dep_implies_simp.v, simp_implies_dep.v,
 	      simp_implies_hinitial.v, hinitial_implies_simp.v
 5) w_is_hinitial:
          5.1) polynomial_functors.v
 	 5.2) hinitial_implies_w.v, w_implies_hinitial.v
 6) nat_as_w_type:
          6.1) nat_as_w_type.v
 	 6.2) o2_as_w_type.v

 Repository last updated : 17 Jan 2012.